SqrtMinusOne/sqrtminusone.github.io/content/posts/2021-04-07-org-python.md

 Last but not least option I want to mention here is specifically about pandas' DataFrames.
 There aren't many good options to view the full dataframe inside Emacs.
 The way I can think of is to save the dataframe in csv and view it with `csv-mode`.

 However, there are standalone packages to view dataframes.
-My favorite one is [dtale](https://github.com/man-group/dtale), which is a Flask + React app designed just for that purpose.
+One I can point out to is [dtale](https://github.com/man-group/dtale), which is a Flask + React app designed just for that purpose.
 It has a rather extensive list of features, including charting, basic statistical instruments, filters, etc. [Here](http://alphatechadmin.pythonanywhere.com/dtale/main/1) is an online demo.

-And example usage:
+The problem here is that it's a browser app, which means it defies one of the purposes of using Org Mode in the first place.
+What's more, this application is rather huge one with lots of dependencies, and they have to be installed in the same environment as your project.

+So this approach has its pros and cons as well.
+Example usage is as follows:

 ```python
 import dtale